+Year ended Year ended

-Year ended 31 December 2023 Year ended 31 December 2022
+31 December 2023 31 December 2022

-£m £m
+£m fm

 Operating lease

 Property (lease-related income) 119 102

 Operating lease

 The Group leases out a portion of its investment property.
 The Group has classified these as operating leases, because they do not transfer substantially all of the risks and rewards incidental to the ownership of the assets.